mhostetter/galois/docs/pages/basic_usage.rst

    # Construct a random array without zeros to prevent ZeroDivisonError
    y = GF256.Random(10, low=1); y

+The class factory :obj:`galois.GF` stores flyweights of previously generated classes.
+So, after creating a Galois field array class you can assign it to a variable for future use or always use class factory.
+Both are equally fast.
+It's up to personal preference and coding style.
+When creating a Galois field array class with several keyword arguments, that may be a good time to save the class to a variable.

+.. ipython:: python

+   # Create a Galois field array class and assign it to a variable
+   GF256 = galois.GF(2**8); print(GF256)

+   # Use the class variable to create arrays
+   GF256.Random((2,5))

+   # Or simply call the class factory each time
+   galois.GF(2**8).Random((2,5))

 Galois field array arithmetic
 -----------------------------